 At Best Dental, we prefer the use of dental implants over dental bridges to replace missing teeth.
 But, as we saw earlier, there are many cases where dental bridges are preferred over implants as a fixed replacement option.
 If done properly, dental bridges can last as long as an implant, although some healthy adjacent tooth structure may need to be shaved down in order to construct the final restoration.

 What are the different types of Dental Bridges?

 - Traditional Dental Bridge – This type of bridge uses two adjacent teeth next to the space to serve as anchors or abutments to hold a false tooth in place.
 This false tooth is also known as a pontic.
 This is the most popular type of bridge, and is used by the majority dentists in and around Houston.

 - Cantilever Bridge – This type of dental bridge is very similar to a traditional bridge, but the pontic (fake tooth) is supported by an anchor tooth on only one side, rather than on both sides.
 So if there’s only one natural tooth next to the gap, a bridge can still be secured.
 This types of bridges are a lot of times not recommended by to their high susceptibility of fracture.

-- Implant Secured dental bridge – These bridges replace your missing teeth by the use of dental implants.
-The affordable option helps you save money as you do not have to place a dental implant in each and every area where you have missing teeth.
+- Implant Secured dental bridge – These implant bridges replace your missing teeth by the use of dental implants.
+This affordable option helps you save money as you do not have to place a dental implant in each and every area where you have missing teeth.

-Call us today to learn more about the costs of Dental Bridges in the Houston area.
+Call us today to learn more about the costs of Dental Bridges.
 We offer different payment plans, financing options, and monthly specials.
 You can also find our specials by following us on Facebook.
 We hope to see you soon!